voelzmo/codex/aws.md

 ```
 $ make manifest`
-7 error(s) detected:
+5 error(s) detected:
+ - $.meta.aws.default_sgs: What security groups should VMs be placed in, if none are specified in the deployment manifest?
+ - $.meta.aws.private_key: What private key will be used for establishing the ssh_tunnel (bosh-init only)?
- - $.meta.aws.ssh_key_name: What is your full key name?
+ - $.meta.aws.ssh_key_name: What AWS keypair should be used for the vcap user?
- - $.meta.aws.default_sgs: What Security Groups?
- - $.meta.aws.private_key: What is the local path to the Amazon Private Key for this deployment?
+ - $.meta.shield_public_key: Specify the SSH public key from this environment's SHIELD daemon
  - $.networks.default.subnets: Specify subnets for your BOSH vm's network
- - $.properties.aws.default_key_name: What is your full key name?
- - $.properties.aws.default_security_groups: What Security Groups?
- - $.meta.shield_public_key: Specify the SSH public key from this environment's SHIELD daemon

 Failed to merge templates; bailing...